rglx/new-ed-info/README.md

 # new-ed-info

-E:D Info Bot, a Discord bot for Elite: Dangerous groups.
+E:D Info Bot, a Discord bot for Elite: Dangerous groups to perform quick lookups of small pieces of data.

-# This project is discontinued.
+# Please read.

-Sorry.
 Discord's suspicious activities with user data continue to prevent me from mustering the motivation to develop things to enrich their platform with.
-Feel free to fork and modify this project to your needs.
+This project continues under protest of those actions, and as such, will be entirely subject to being discontinued at any time.

 ## Features